Veterinarian Sparks Debate By Naming 5 Dog Breeds He’d Avoid

 Additionally, Dachshunds can suffer from leg and joint issues and an inherited eye condition known as progressive retinal atrophy, which significantly affects their quality of life.

-Dr. Karen Becker, a proactive and integrative veterinarian, stresses the importance of regular vet check-ups to monitor any potential health issues in dogs, especially in breeds known for particular health concerns.
+Regular vet check-ups are important to monitor any potential health issues in dogs, especially in breeds known for particular health concerns.
 Regular screenings can lead to early detection, which is critical for effective treatment.

 Their elongated backs and shorter legs can lead to serious back issues, such as slipped discs.